hanwenguo/notty/typ/20250819T221344--use-emacs-denote-package-to-write-in-weibian.typ

 #import "/_template/template.typ": template, tr
 #show: template(
-  title:      [Use Emacs denote package to write in Notty],
+  title:      [Use Emacs denote package to write in Weibian],
   date:       datetime(year: 2025, month: 08, day: 19, hour: 22, minute: 13, second: 44),
   tags:       (),
   identifier: "20250819T221344",
 )

-If you use Emacs, Notty is accompanied by an Emacs Lisp package providing the integration of Notty and the #link("https://protesilaos.com/emacs/denote")[Denote] package.
+If you use Emacs, Weibian is accompanied by an Emacs Lisp package providing the integration of Weibian and the #link("https://protesilaos.com/emacs/denote")[Denote] package.
 The following is an example of configuration.
 However, since everyone has different templates, there's a lot of variables to tweak, and you need to read the source code of the package (it's not very big though) to understand how to customize it.
 A rewrite of the package to make it more idiomatic is planned.

 ```emacs-lisp
 (use-package denote